ArunVG1963/Hackathon1/README.md

 6. Select 'root' from the drop-down folder menu
 7. Click 'Save' and after a few moments the project will have been made live and a link is visible at the top of the page

-## Credits
-### Content References
-1. The theoratically material was taken from google search.
-2. Designs and formatting was taken from "Geography Quiz" and "Marvel-quiz" projects.
-3. wallpaper was taken from google images.

 ## Acknowledgements
-1. I  would like to acknowledge my Code Institute facilitator, Vasi Pavaloi, for his supporting presence and advice.
+1. We would like to acknowledge our Code Institute facilitator, Vasi Pavaloi, for his supporting presence and advice.
+2. We are gratefull for our coding coach "John Rearden" and SME "Mark Briscoe" for help, generoisty and support.
-2. I  would like to acknowledge my collegues of code Institute for their help and support, specially my Team Members "Arun, Joe, Maciej".
+2. We  would like to acknowledge our collegues of code Institute for their help and support.